Connect with us

 Freeman grew up just 15 miles away from the notorious Redneck Shop, which he passed frequently without questioning what went on behind its closed doors.

-In 2018, while he was completing his last year at the University of South Carolina, Freeman began to ponder what the shop really was.
+In 2018, while he was completing his last year at the University of South Carolina, Freeman began to wonder what the shop really was.

-For months, Freeman went through records, photographs and archives from the past two decades, desperate to discover the truth behind the store and KKK meeting space.
+For months, Freeman went through records, photographs and archives from the past two decades, eager to unravel the truth behind the store and KKK meeting space.

 “What’s really horrifying is that what happened in that building isn’t even ancient news,” Freeman said.
 “The Redneck Shop was the meeting hall and recruitment center of the American Nazi party from 2007 to 2012, when the shop closed.
 The White supremacists that resided in this shop were promoting hatred and evil, things that bring to tears to my eyes just thinking about it, and it was all in the past decade or two.”